millerpeterson/phi-launchpad-max/README.md

 - Now distributed as a package

 ### Installation
-Place the "PHI Launchpad" folder into your Max packages directory.
+Place this folder into your Max packages directory.

 ### Usage
 There are three main objects to use: